 Aaaaah, microphones.
 The never ending topic.
 Good news: It’s not as complicated as you might think from all the talk.
 Marco’s guide is the best place to start.

 There are two basic types of microphones, condenser and dynamic microphones, and it’s good to know the basics.
 Others have written everything there is to write about this and how it’s relevant for podcasters: Marco’s take is as good as any.
-Microphones come in the USB and the XLR variety, Marco also writes about this.
+Both dynamic and condenser Microphones come in the USB and the XLR variety, Marco also writes about this.

 Quite some time ago I made a little video in which I recommended the Blue Yeti.
-It’s quite popular, and it’s the Wirecutter pick (for USB microphones).
+It’s quite popular (the Yeti, not my video), and it’s the Wirecutter pick (for USB microphones).

 But: I was wrong.
 It has nice sound (because it’s a large diaphragm condenser microphone).
 But if you’re not in a studio or don’t want to build a pillow fort every time you’re recording, rejection of room noise and echo becomes an important quality in a microphone.